Which term refers to buying or selling a stock at a specific price?

 Prepare for the Investment Funds in Canada Exam.
 Use flashcards, multiple choice questions, and detailed explanations to master key topics and excel in your test.
 Gain confidence with our expertly designed study tools!

 The term that refers to buying or selling a stock at a specific price is known as a limit order.
-A limit order is an instruction to buy or sell a stock when it reaches a particular price, which allows the investor to have control over the price at which the transaction occurs.
-This type of order does not guarantee execution, as it will only be fulfilled if the market reaches the specified price.
+A limit order is a type of order to purchase or sell a security at a specified price or better.
+This allows investors to have more control over the prices at which their trades are executed, ensuring that they do not purchase above a certain price or sell below a certain price.

 Subscribe